lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

       in the CMP extraCerts filed), request the certificate using the root CA update general message, see {{sect-5.3.19.15}}.

-    1. Otherwise, the get the certificate "out-of-band" using any trustworthy mechanism.
+    1. Otherwise, get the certificate "out-of-band" using any trustworthy mechanism.